eqasim-org/ile-de-france/docs/cases/lyon.md

 Only if you plan to run a simulation (and not just generate a synthetic population), you need to obtain additional data from OpenStreetMap.
-Geofabrik provides a cut-out for the former [Rhône-Alpes](https://download.geofabrik.de/europe/france/rhone-alpes.html) region.
+Geofabrik provides a cut-out for the former [Rhône-Alpes](https://download.geofabrik.de/europe/france/rhone-alpes.html) region: [rhone-alpes-220101.osm.pbf](https://download.geofabrik.de/europe/france/rhone-alpes-220101.osm.pbf).
 Download the region file in *.osm.pbf* format and put the file into the folder `data/osm`.

 ### D) GTFS data